 Fechete argues that the money he sent to Romania was not “proceeds” of wire fraud as that term has been defined in Santos II and Scialabba.
 Fechete contends that only net profits count as proceeds under Santos II.
 Because the government concedes it did not prove how the money was used in Romania, Fechete argues that it would be speculative to characterize that money as net profits.
 There may have been more expenses to be covered on the Romanian side of the scam, and there is no way to know how much of the money that went to Romania was net profit and how much covered additional expenses.
 Although we can only speculate on the disposition of the money in Romania, we know that the amount sent to Romania was not strictly gross receipts because Fechete had already subtracted his own cut and any payments he made to co-schemers in the United States.
 If Santos II requires that proceeds of wire fraud in the context of concealment money laundering means pure profit, then there was error in allowing the jury to assume otherwise.

-Four Justices in Santos [II] concluded that "proceeds" in § 1956 always means net income.
+Four Justices in Santos [77] concluded that “proceeds” in § 1956 always means net income.
 Four concluded that the word always means gross income.
-Justice Stevens concluded that the meaning depends on the nature of the crime—that it means net income for unlicensed gambling (the subject of Santos [II] and Scialabba) but could mean gross income for drug rings.
-We asked the parties to file supplemental briefs addressing the question how Santos [II] applies to a brothel (operated in a place where prostitution is unlawful) that lets the patrons pay by credit card.
+Justice Stevens concluded that the meaning depends on the nature of the crime— that it means net income for unlicensed gambling (the subject of Santos [77 ] and Scialabba) but could mean gross income for drug rings.
+We asked the parties to file supplemental briefs addressing the question how Santos [77] applies to a brothel (operated in a place where prostitution is unlawful) that lets the patrons pay by credit card.
 The United States has conceded that the net-income approach of Scialabba remains controlling.
+Whether the concession was appropriate is a difficult question, which we need not answer since the prosecutor has forfeited any benefit that Justice Stevens’s approach may offer.

-Taking a single sentence out of context, Fechete contends that our opinion in Lee held that Scialabba was not limited to the promotional prong of the money laundering statute.
-In Lee, we again addressed convictions for racketeering arising from running brothels and accepting credit card payments, as well as money laundering convictions arising from paying the expenses of running a prostitution business, including rent, advertising, phone bills and wages.
-Lee, 558 F.3d at 640.
-In recounting our analysis in Santos I and Scialabba, we stated that, in Santos I:
+we again addressed convictions for racketeering arising from running brothels and accepting credit card payments, as well as money laundering convictions arising from paying the expenses of running a prostitution business, including rent, advertising, phone bills and wages.

 We did clarify and confirm that the statute does indeed prohibit both concealment of net proceeds and the reinvestment of net proceeds to promote the illicit activity; Scialabba had not suggested otherwise.

-This is a misreading of Scialabba.
-282 F.3d at 476.
+This is a misreading of Scialabba.282 F.3d at 476 .
 To be sure, the statute criminalizes the concealment of proceeds and also prohibits the use of proceeds to promote the illicit activity.

-The Eleventh Circuit also considered a plain error challenge to a conviction for money laundering under § 1956(a)(3)(A),(B).
-United States v.
-Demarest, 570 F.3d 1232 (11th Cir.2009).
-That part of the money laundering statute addresses financial transactions conducted with "property represented to be the proceeds of specified unlawful activity," where the representations come from undercover law enforcement officers or persons cooperating with law enforcement officers.
+F.3d 1232 (11th Cir.2009).
+That part of the money laundering statute addresses financial transactions conducted with “property represented to be the proceeds of specified unlawful activity,” where the representations come from undercover law enforcement officers or persons cooperating with law enforcement officers.
 In this instance, undercover law enforcement officers arranged to purchase a boat from Demarest with cash that they told him came from the sale of cocaine.
-On appeal, Demarest challenged his conviction under Santos II on the ground that the agents represented to him that the money involved in the purchase was gross receipts of drug trafficking rather than net profit.
-570 F.3d at 1241.
-The Eleventh Circuit noted that Santos II has limited precedential value because of the split nature of the decision.
-The court commented that the "narrow holding in Santos [II], at most, was that the gross receipts of an unlicensed gambling operation were not `proceeds' under section 1956."
-570 F.3d at 1242.
-Because the laundered funds in Demarest's conviction came from drug trafficking rather than a gambling enterprise, the Eleventh Circuit found that Santos II did not apply.
+On appeal, Demarest challenged his conviction under

 Second, as we discussed above, there is no merger problem presented here because the wire fraud was complete without the additional transmission of the money to Romania.
 There is no factual or legal overlap between the crimes of wire fraud and concealment money laundering as charged here.
 Had the government charged as money laundering the victims’ transmission of funds to currency exchanges via Western Union, the so-called merger problem may have presented itself.
 But the government charged Fechete with a second transmission of those funds, after most expenses had been extracted, not for the purpose of carrying on the scheme but for the purpose of hiding the profits.

-Third, unlike a brothel or an illegal gambling operation (which we characterized in Scialabba as a "voluntary, business-like operation"), the scheme here was an unbusiness-like operation of pure thievery.
+as a “voluntary, business-like operation”), the scheme here was an unbusiness-like operation of pure thievery.
 The scheme was not to sell inferior goods or counterfeit goods or even stolen goods using the internet.
 There were no goods at all; the entire point of the scheme was to induce people to part with their money in return for nothing.
-This was not a "voluntary business" having any true overhead expenses.
+This was not a “voluntary business” having any true overhead expenses.
 It was simple theft.
-The rule of lenity would not help Fechete here because any thief would understand that he could not deduct the cost, for example, of his mask and gun from the loot in calculating the "proceeds" of the crime for which he would be held accountable.
-So too with this scheme, all of the victims' money could be characterized as "profit," although we need not go that far.
+The rule of lenity would not help Fechete here because any thief would understand that he could not deduct the cost, for example, of his mask and gun from the loot in calculating the “proceeds” of the crime for which he would be held accountable.
+So too with this scheme, all of the victims’ money could be characterized as “profit,” although we need not go that far.
 Under the facts alleged in the indictment, the only funds at issue in the money laundering count were those sent to Romania after the expenses of paying off the U.S. Co-schemers had been deducted.
-No one would be caught by surprise to discover that this amount would be considered "proceeds" for the purposes of the concealment prong of the money laundering statute.
-See Scialabba, 282 F.3d at 477 (finding that the rule of lenity counsels against *550 transmuting "proceeds" into "receipts" and "catching people by surprise in the process").
+No one would be caught by surprise to discover that this amount would be considered “proceeds” for the purposes of the concealment prong of the money laundering statute.

-We emphasize that we are not today answering the question of whether "proceeds" means net profits or gross receipts when the predicate offense is wire fraud and the money laundering involves concealment rather than promotion.
+We emphasize that we are not today answering the question of whether “proceeds” means net profits or gross receipts when the predicate offense is wire fraud and the money laundering involves concealment rather than promotion.
 We reserve that issue for a case where it is squarely presented.
-Our only holding today is that the district court did not commit plain error when it did not limit the jury's consideration of "proceeds" to the net profits of the internet fraud scheme in a case brought under § 1956(a)(2)(B)(i).
-Fechete's conviction for money laundering will stand.
+Our only holding today is that the district court did not commit plain error when it did not limit the jury’s consideration of “proceeds” to the net profits of the internet fraud scheme in a case brought under § 1956(a)(2)(B)®.
+Fechete’s conviction for money laundering will stand.

 2.